yasutakatou/doukie/README.md

 ### You want to use another feature.

- - transfer by HTTPS.
+ - transfer by HTTPS.<br>

 ```
 doukie -https -cert=localhost.pem -key=localhost-key.pem -token=test
 ```

-note) you have to prepare certs.
+note) you have to prepare certs.<br>

- - change target directory.
+ - change target directory.<br>

 ```
 doukie -dir=myDir -token=test -dst=192.168.0.1
 ```

- - by default if some file exists client, but not exists server, that file delete on client. when enable -noDelete option, not delete.
+ - by default if some file exists client, but not exists server, that file delete on client.<br>
+    when enable -noDelete option, not delete.<br>

 ```
 doukie -noDelete -token=test -dst=192.168.0.1